 - Enhanced business service offerings

-Armed with the core research findings and priority recommendations coming out of this project, stakeholders in the city of Chicago have an opportunity to help shape the next chapter of small business growth and entrepreneurship in the city, creating new pathways for inclusive growth, shared prosperity, and economic mobility.
+With the core research findings and priority recommendations coming out of this project, Chicago’s small business ecosystem has an opportunity to help shape the next chapter of small business growth and entrepreneurship in the city.
+As a result, they can create new pathways for inclusive growth, shared prosperity, and economic mobility.